 The Fermentary sprang from this accidentally on purpose… I knew nothing about business and was scared to commit to any debt - nor could I obtain any funding as a single mum.
 But word of these ferments spread within months of hitting the fridges of our little Woodend health food store – I had been putting it in their fridge for them to sell in return for credits for organic food.
 Pretty soon, food luminaries like Alla Wolf-Tasker of The Lake House Daylesford and Chef Andrew McConnell of Cumulus Inc group, and even a Sydney cafe started ordering.
 Meanwhile, I was still working from my home kitchen…

-About a year into The Fermentary, chef and a dad from school, Roger Fowler came to help with my processes.
-I had big orders and was renting a spot on a winery, grating cabbage with a wooden grater, stomping it with a large wooden stomper, and fermenting in Polish ceramic crocks.
+About a year into The Fermentary, big orders started to come in from stores all over.
+I was renting a spot on a winery, grating cabbage with a wooden grater, stomping it with a large wooden stomper, and fermenting in Polish ceramic crocks.
 And then hand jarring over long nights and days, listening to podcasts!
+I had to move and after several moves here we are in an old abattoir - growing life in a place that was doing quite the opposite.
+Still jarring by hand however. x

 In 2015 our Milk Kefir was awarded Best New Product at the Delicious.
 Magazine Awards, and I went to Tennessee to stay with Sandor Katz for a 'Residential'.
-In 2016 we got a gold and I went back to Japan - to Kyoto for a week residential on growing Koji.
-In 2017 we were awarded a Gold for our water kefir and also Outstanding Artisan.
+In 2016 we got a gold medal - and I went back to Japan - to Kyoto for a week residential on growing Koji.
+In 2017 we were awarded another Gold for our water kefir and also Outstanding Artisan.
 In May 2017 my first book "Ferment for Good - Ancient Food for the Modern Gut" was released and reprinted after only 4 months!
 It's now in it's 3rd print and available in Italian too.
-I love hearing from readers - such an unexpected part of this.
-We are growing and changing and working out how to sustain this passion and share these wonderful, life giving foods with as many people as makes sense while staying local and keeping it real. x
+My 2nd book is now in and due out mid- 2021.
+I love hearing from readers and customers - this is such an unexpected part of this.
+We are growing and changing and working out how to sustain this passion and share these wonderful, life giving foods with as many people as makes sense while still staying local and keeping it real. x